saadbadger/Sports-Ticker/README.md

-# Sports-Ticker
+# LoL updates
-Desktop notifications to provide the latest customized sports updates
+Desktop notifications to provide the latest League of Legends updates